 Swirl in the butter and chopped parsley just at the end of the cooking.
 Adjust seasoning with Kosher salt and lemon juice.

 Plate the cutlets, two per person.
-Garnish with lemon slices and sauce generously.
+Garnish with lemon slices.
+Sauce generously and serve immediately.